redtexts/texts/pannekoek_1915_new_tactics_against_war.md

 >German colonial interests, but a general understanding which would have
 >covered the whole field of German-Franco relations.
 The points on which
 >he had begun to negotiate were all economic, and chief among them was a
->proposal to put an end to the boycott by French finance of the Bagdad
+>proposal to put an end to the boycott by French finance of the Baghdad
 >railway, and to admit German securities to quotation on the Paris
 >exchange."